I’ve been working on cars since I was a kid; back then, we’d time the changeover just for fun. But cars were a ton easier to work on twenty years ago.

 Locking the steering wheel full lock left and right and centering will re-calibrate the motor sensors.

-Holding the throttle pedal fully down, then half down, and finally quarter down, with just the ignition on but engine off.
+Holding the throttle pedal fully down, half down, and finally quarter down, with the ignition on but the engine off.

 Electric window calibration procedure: